“I like DSWAP because it has given me the opportunity to acquire clinical social work skills necessary for me to become an effective social worker.”

 DSWAP MSW student Dorothea Harris

 The Diversity Social Work Advancement Program (DSWAP) is a program funded by the Minnesota Department of Human Services Adult Mental Health and coordinated by Family and Children’s Services of Minnesota.
 DSWAP recruits racially and ethnically diverse second-year MSW students for internships to complete graduate school and recent MSW graduates to help them obtain licensure.
-DSWAP scholars are selected from the MSW programs at Augsburg College, St. Catherine University/University of St. Thomas, and the University of Minnesota.
+DSWAP scholars are selected from the MSW programs at Augsburg University, St. Catherine University/University of St. Thomas, and the University of Minnesota.

 DSWAP has three primary goals: